 “While I was able to see some farmers desperately harvesting crops the day before the storm hit, it was clear many were not able to do so.
 This is heartbreaking because it was supposed to be harvest season next month.
 This will have devastating impacts on small farmers, many of whom are still recovering from Typhoon Haima in 2016.”

 Thousands of evacuees are currently staying inside churches and schools and do not have access to food, safe water, and sanitation.
 Families in some evacuation centres can only drink from hand pumps which are a kilometre away.
 Some have brought bottled water but supplies are limited.

-Oxfam and local partners Citizens’ Disaster Response Center (CDRC) and Cagayan Valley Disaster Response Center are currently providing jerry cans as water containers.
+Oxfam and local partners Citizens’ Disaster Response Centre (CDRC) and Cagayan Valley Disaster Response Centre are currently providing jerry cans as water containers.
 Oxfam is also ready to distribute shelter repair materials, like ropes, tarpaulins, nails and water kits this week.

 A total of 1.5 million farmers and over 100,000 fisherfolk could be affected by the typhoon, according to government officials.
 Moderate estimates put potential losses to rice crops at $NZ100m, or up to $NZ220m in a worst-case scenario.
 Corn crops could suffer $NZ76m in losses under moderate conditions, or up to $NZ87m.